 As well as regulations, this includes EU treaties, directions and European Court of Justice rulings.

-New EU legislation is being created all the time and will continue to apply in the UK until it leaves.
+New EU legislation is being created all the time and will continue to apply to the UK until it leaves.

 Different types of EU legislation work in different ways, and will be treated differently by the bill.
 So regulations, which apply automatically in the UK, will be converted into UK law.